jhame101/GearsEye/README.md

 4. Press the "Play - VR Preview" option in the top window, and put on the headset.

 ### Controls:
   Using motion controller, point green laser in direction that you want to move.
-Press either the right or left trigger buttons on the motion controllers to move in the direction that controller's green laser is pointing.
+Press either the right or left trigger buttons on the motion controllers to teleport in the direction that controller's green laser is pointing.
+To move more slowly, hold the grip button and push the trigger in (but not all the way).

   To pause the simulation (whether real time or animation), click the circular directional pad.